This is the Trace Id: cfc0328b4ed763aa16240cf5975974bf

 How vector databases work

-Vector databases are purpose-built for AI workloads.
-Instead of storing data as rows and columns, they store embeddings, which are high-dimensional numerical representations of unstructured data.
-These embeddings capture semantic meaning, so the system retrieves results based on similarity rather than exact matches.
-For example, a query for “best running shoes” will return relevant results even if the stored data uses different terms like “athletic footwear.”
+Vector databases are designed to support AI workloads and similarity-based retrieval.
+They store and index embeddings, which are high-dimensional numerical representations of unstructured data.
+These embeddings capture semantic meaning, enabling the system to retrieve results based on similarity rather than exact matches.
+For example, a query for “best running shoes” can return relevant results even if the stored data uses different terms like “athletic footwear.”

 Vector databases vs. NoSQL databases

 A vector database is also different from a NoSQL database, which is a type of non-relational database designed to store and manage data that doesn’t fit neatly into tables with fixed schemas.
-A vector database is optimized for similarity search over embedding vectors, while a NoSQL database is optimized for flexible storage and retrieval of semi-structured data using key-based or query-based access.
+Vector databases are optimized for similarity search over embedding vectors, while NoSQL databases are typically optimized for flexible storage and retrieval of semi-structured data.
+Many modern NoSQL databases now include vector search capabilities alongside their traditional data management features.

 Vector databases provide unique advantages for organizations, including: